-He faces up to five years in jail and a 45,000 euro ($66,000) fine if convicted of “complicity in slander, complicity in the use of forgeries, dealing in stolen property and breach of trust” in the case that dates back to 2004.
+Villepin, 55, faces up to five years in jail and a 45,000 euro ($66,000) fine if convicted of “complicity in slander, complicity in the use of forgeries, dealing in stolen property and breach of trust” in the case that dates back to 2004.

 The trial is shaping up as a showdown between the two men, whose mutual hatred is legendary in French political circles.

 In the weeks leading up to the trial, Villepin has waged a media offensive, accusing Sarkozy of being “a bit twisted” for insisting that the Clearstream affair was a plot to sabotage his bid for the presidency.

 Sarkozy reportedly vowed to “hang up whoever did this on a butcher’s hook”.

 “Some day, he will have to explain his relentlessness,” Villepin said last week.
 “This is not without consequences for the office of president, on the human and political level.”